 TUCSON MEET YOURSELF

 A Tucson tradition, “folklife” festival with a focus on presenting artists and communities that carry on living traditions rooted in a group's own definition of identity, artistry, and cultural significance.
-Since 2007 Global Community Communications Alliance and Avalon Gardens have participated every year in this event, facilitating educational booths and workshops.
+Since 2007 Global Community Communications Alliance has participated every year in this event, facilitating educational booths and workshops.

 TUCSON WATER FESTIVAL